Budapest derby: MTK - Újpest rivalry

 The 1970s was the most successful decade in Újpest's history, with the purple and whites winning 8 consecutive championships between 1969 and 1976, a feat that still stands to this day.
-For the 1970 season, the federation decided to split the division into two groups of 8.
+For the 1970 season, the federation decided to split the Division into two groups of 8.
 The points the teams accumulated would stay with them for the 1970/71 season, and would be added to the teams' point tally at the end of the season. Újpest and MTK were both drawn into Group A, which the purple and whites won, finishing 5 points above 2nd place MTK.
 MTK finished the 1971/72 season 13th, their lowest league position up to that point.
 In 1978, Újpest won their 9th league-title of the decade, after finishing 1 point above Honvéd, and 4 points above MTK.
 The following season, Újpest retained the title, while MTK achieved their fourth new worst league position in 13 years, after finishing 14th.
-Throughout the entire 70's decade, Újpest were undefeated at home against MTK, with the purple team winning all but one encounter against MTK at the Megyeri Road.
+Throughout the entire 70's decade, Újpest were undefeated at home against MTK, with the purple team winning all but one encounter against MTK at the Megyeri út.
 MTK did not fare much better at home against the team from the 4th district throughout the 1970s, as they only managed to beat them twice, in 1970 and in 1975.

-In 1981, MTK were relegated after 40 years, but won the 2nd division the following season, and were promptly back.
+In 1981, MTK were relegated after 40 years, but won the 2nd Division the following season, and were promptly back.
 Also in 1981, Újpest recorded their lowest league finish in 26 years, as they finished 8th.
 This was the first time since 1964 that Újpest failed to finish in the top 4.
-In November 1984, MTK defeated Újpest at Megyeri Road for the first time since 1965, after an own goal from Zoltán Ebedli.
-In 1987, MTK ended their 29-year long title drought, and won the 1st division.
+In November 1984, MTK defeated Újpest at Megyeri út for the first time since 1965, after an own goal from Zoltán Ebedli.
+In 1987, MTK ended their 29-year long title drought, and won the 1st Division.
 They finished 3 points above runners-up Újpest, who returned to the top 3 after spending 6 consecutive seasons away from it.
 Up to that point, this was the longest ever continuous period Újpest spent outside the top 3, beating their previous period between 1904 and 1910.
-In August 1987, Újpest defeated MTK at Megyeri road for the first time in 10 years, after shutting out the 8th districtians 4‐0.
+In August 1987, Újpest defeated MTK at Megyeri út for the first time in 10 years, after shutting out the 8th districtians 4‐0.
 In March 1988, MTK recorded their first victory over Újpest at Hungária körút since 1975, besting the purple and whites 2‐0.